Blogs & Articles

 Although the adoption of the aforementioned security features is rising fast across the corporate landscape, there are still many organizations that remain stuck with archaic security systems that expose their AP invoicing and payment workflows to significant risk.
 In a world where the majority of AP, treasury, and finance teams are operating remotely, an outdated digital security architecture is simply no longer acceptable.
 In the modern era, corporates must implement numerous layers of digital security to keep their assets safe.
 And if you feel your company is lagging behind, it is vital that you act before it is too late.

-For more information about how TIS can help you manage global payments security, learn about our global fraud prevention, payee community screening, and sanctions screening solutions.
+For more information about how TIS can help you manage global payments security, request a demo or learn about the full scope of our solutions.